Double (occupation): Stunt double

 A stunt double is often a stunt performer, specifically a skilled replacement, used for dangerous sequences or other sophisticated stunts (especially fight scenes).
 Stunt doubles may be used in cases where an actor's physical condition or age precludes much activity, or when an actor is contractually prohibited from taking certain risks.

 Stunt doubles should be distinguished from daredevils, who perform stunts for the sake of the stunt alone, often as a career.
 Sequences often do not place stunt doubles in the same mortal peril as the characters: for example, harnesses and wires can be digitally removed from the final film.

 Many stunt doubles have long production careers as part of a star actor's contractual "support crew", along with the star's cooks, trainers, dressers, and assistants.
 Often stunt doubles have to look like their respective actors, in order to maintain the illusion that it is the actor on-screen.
 Stunt doubles for Eddie Murphy, John Wayne, Harrison Ford, Steve Martin, Salman Khan and Michael Landon have been associated with their lead actors for decades.

+Sometimes stunt doubles are cast in small roles apart from the actor they double for.
+In the episode "The Trouble with Tribbles" (1967) of the original Star Trek series (1966-1969), William Shatner's stunt double Paul Baxley was cast as Ensign Freeman, a minor character primarily seen during a bar fight.

 Non-humans are also known to have stunt doubles.
-For example, Enzo was the stunt double for his aging sire Moose on the sitcom Frasier.
-Soccer, the Jack Russell terrier on Wishbone, reportedly hated swimming and therefore had stunt doubles.
+For example, Enzo was the stunt double for his aging sire Moose on the sitcom Frasier (1993-2004).
+Soccer, the Jack Russell terrier on Wishbone (1995-1997), reportedly hated swimming and therefore had stunt doubles.

 Dance double

 A dance double performs physically difficult dancing.

 The Black Swan dance double controversy brought significant attention to dance doubles.
-After the 83rd Academy Awards, in which Natalie Portman won the Oscar for Best Actress for her role in Black Swan as a ballerina, controversy arose over how much credit for the dancing in the film was being given to her and how much to her "dance double", American Ballet Theatre soloist Sarah Lane.
+After the 83rd Academy Awards, in which Natalie Portman won the Oscar for Best Actress for her role in Black Swan (2010) as a ballerina, controversy arose over how much credit for the dancing in the film was being given to her and how much to her "dance double", American Ballet Theatre soloist Sarah Lane.

+Prior to Black Swan, there had also been dance doubles in other films.
+In Flashdance (1983), Jennifer Beals’ dancing was doubled by Marine Jahan and, at one point, the male dancer Crazy Legs for a difficult break dancing sequence.